soph-g/mini_projects/basic_kata/ten_green_bottles.md

 ## Lyrics

-Pay particular attention to the penultimate and final verses!
+Hint: pay particular attention to the penultimate and final verses!

 ```
 Ten green bottles